DeepRank/deeprank2/README.dev.md

 4. Visit [Actions](https://github.com/DeepRank/deeprank2/actions) tab to check whether everything went as expected.
    - NOTE: there are two separate jobs in the workflow: "draft_release" and "tidy_workspace".
 The first creates the draft release on github, while the second merges changes into `dev` and closes the PR.
      - If "draft_release" fails, then there are likely merge conflicts with `main` that need to be resolved first.
 No release draft is created and the "tidy_workspace" job does not run.
 Coversely, if this action is succesfull, then the release branch (including a version bump) have been merged into the remote `main` branch.
      - If "draft_release" is succesfull but "tidy_workspace" fails, then there are likely merge conflicts with `dev` that are not conflicts with `main`.
 In this case, the draft release is created (and changes were merged into the remote `main`).
-Conflicts with `dev` need to be resolved with `dev` by the user (note that this should never happen if the release branch was `dev`, as the only change will be the version bump).
+Conflicts with `dev` need to be resolved with `dev` by the user.
      - If both jobs succeed, then the draft release is created and the changes are merged into both remote `main` and `dev` without any problems and the associated PR is closed.
 Also, the release branch is deleted from the remote repository.
 5. Navigate to the [Releases](https://github.com/DeepRank/deeprank2/releases) tab and click on the newest draft release that was just generated.